 From years of experience using a computer, we all know popular keyboard shortcuts for copy, paste, and undo.
 Zoom has its own set of popular shortcuts that help you quickly mute and unmute the microphone, start or stop your camera, and more.
 There are a number of shortcuts that you can enable and use, but here are some of the most popular shortcuts to get you started in Zoom.

-- Pause or resume screen sharing: Alt + S
+- Pause or resume screen sharing: Alt + T (Command + Shift + T)

-The shortcuts commands are listed for Windows PC users.
-Mac users will want to substitute the Apple or Command key for the Alt key above.
+The shortcut commands above are listed for Windows PC and Mac users.
+Mac users will want to use the ones in bold parentheses.

-A full list of the keyboard shortcuts can be found by navigating to the Zoom settings menu and choosing Keyboard Shortcuts on the left pane.
+A full list of keyboard shortcuts can be found by navigating to the Zoom Settings menu and choosing Keyboard Shortcuts on the left pane.